pravinl23/Incident-Reporter/README.md

 rails server
 ```

-# Rootly AI Suggestions
+# AI Suggestions

-Rootly AI Suggestions is a real-time incident response assistant designed to analyze meeting transcripts and surface actionable insights for engineering teams.
+AI Suggestions is a real-time incident response assistant designed to analyze meeting transcripts and surface actionable insights for engineering teams.
 It uses a hybrid system of fast heuristics and OpenAI-powered language analysis to categorize, filter, and present key information — all while the transcript replays at 10x speed.

 ## 🔍 What It Does